Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Haar wavelet expansion of spatial white noise

 \begin{remark}[On the non-standard Haar wavelet basis] The $d$-dimensional wavelets just introduced are sometimes called the \emph{standard} Haar basis, which leads to log-linear complexity operations (rather than just linear) for $d>1$.
-Even though this is the basis we use in our numerical experiments, the algorithms we will introduce also work for the \emph{non-standard} Haar basis, which supports linear complexity operations in all dimensions \cite{Daubechies1988,Beylkin1992}. \end{remark}
+The algorithms we introduce in this paper also work for the \emph{non-standard} Haar basis, which supports linear complexity operations in all dimensions \cite{Daubechies1988,Beylkin1992}. \end{remark}

 Let $z_{\bm{l},\bm{n}}(\omega)$ be i.i.d.~standard normal random variables.
-Furthermore, let $|\bm{l}| = \max_i(l_i)$.
+Furthermore, let $|\bm{l}| := \max_i(l_i)$.
 We can express white noise over $[0,1]^d$ as a Haar wavelet expansion,